wwaldo598/WSRest-Points/README.md

 `{"status":201,"code":0,"message":"The transaction was successfully created"}`

-The following execution, the parameter **id** is missing so that a message error will be returned.
+In the next run, the **id** parameter is missing, so an error message will be returned.

 `curl -v -d "{\"customer\":\"Client-1\", \"purchaseAmount\": 100, \"purchaseDate\": \"12-10-2021\"}" -H "Content-Type: application/json" http://localhost:8080/pointsAppWS/transaction`